-Let me know if this helps!
-If you have any other questions on this topic, don't hesitate to let me know!
+Let me know if this helps point you in the right direction.
+If you have any other questions on domains, don’t hesitate to let me know in this thread!

 That’s a great question and thanks for joining this thread!
 You can actually name the TXT record anything you want when verifying your domain with a TXT record as long as the value is correct.
 That way, if you have multiple websites verified on Google Search Console, the name helps you identify where each TXT record belongs to.
 I’d recommend naming your TXT record after your store name or the platform (eg. Shopify).

 I hope this helps.
 Let me know if you have any further questions.